makersacademy/bowling-challenge-ruby/README.md

 ## Demo:

-For the purpose of the demo, I put some p statements.
+For the purpose of the demo, I put down some p statements.
 The script currently only updates the total score each frame is completed- a string ‘Frame complete’ will be printed to confirm this.

 The user should input  a roll at a time.
 When 10 is submitted, the script deducts that it was a STRIKE.